RShankar/Semantic-Web-for-Genomics/Assignments.md

 I will set up **Github repository** for each of you.
 Please post your assignments at Github, so other students can review and learn.

-Assignment 1: Choose one of the atherosclerosis project topics below; determine gene and gene products relevant, using online tools.
+Assignment 1: Choose one of the atherosclerosis project topics below; determine gene and gene products relevant, using online tools, such as PubMed.
 Learn the overall genome to phenome mapping as relevant to your topic.
 Write a 5 page report, as a regular conference paper (with sections as follows: Title, authors, abstract, background, methods, results, discussion, conclusions, references, and appendices)

 Assignment 2: Continue with your chosen atherosclerosis project topic; determine gene and gene products relevant, but limiting to experimentally verified phenotypes, and explained with physiology/pathology.
 This is the minimal subset of the genes/gene products.
 Include comments on other studernts' Assignment 1 essays, as relevant to your topic.